 The Tuscan culture of food and wine will blow you away

-Each day we walk for about 2-3 hours with lots of stops for guide commentaries, coffee, pastries, visit family-run farms combined with amazing wine.
+Each day we walk for about 2-3 hours with lots of stops for guide commentaries, coffee, pastries, visit , lunches at small family-run farms combined with amazing wine.
 Dinners will be held in small trattorias.

 Music is big part of this tour.

 Local people are also a big part of this tour as we believe that the best memories will come from the people that you meet along this adventure.

 Percentages in red print represent the occupation of tour as of today.
 Green stripe represents availability of the tour

 - June 9-16, 2019 (this trip is full) 100% 100%